fatimasaad2003s/assignment-3/README.md

 - **Home section** with a welcome message and personalized greeting based on time of day
 - **Projects section** showcasing academic projects
-- **GitHub Repositories section** dynamically displaying latest 5 repos from GitHub
+- **GitHub Repositories section -API Integration-** dynamically displaying latest 5 repos from GitHub
 - **Contact section** with a functional contact form and validation
 - **Light/Dark mode toggle** with rotating icon and LocalStorage support
 - **Animations / Transitions** including fade-in sections and hover effects for buttons, images, and project cards